pmbittner/ColourKiste/README.md

 ## TODO

-- Make work piece resizable
 - Make Tools have custom UI (e.g., for pencil thickness)
 - selections
 - mirror
-- rotate

 ## TODO minor
+- new blank canvas
 - make tools use vec2
 - refactor dupes in drag n drops
 - refactor dupes in entityinputmanager
 - ask for save on close
+- show resolution